loda-lang/loda-programs/programs/oeis/list3.md

 * [A312655](http://oeis.org/A312655) ([L21 program](A312655.asm)): Coordination sequence Gal.4.62.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312895](http://oeis.org/A312895) ([L10 program](A312895.asm)): Coordination sequence Gal.4.58.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312901](http://oeis.org/A312901) ([L13 program](A312901.asm)): Coordination sequence Gal.3.10.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A312908](http://oeis.org/A312908) ([L31 program](A312908.asm)): Coordination sequence Gal.5.64.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312928](http://oeis.org/A312928) ([L18 program](A312928.asm)): Coordination sequence Gal.3.16.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312932](http://oeis.org/A312932) ([L26 program](A312932.asm)): Coordination sequence Gal.5.81.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312960](http://oeis.org/A312960) ([L24 program](A312960.asm)): Coordination sequence Gal.4.106.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.